jon-adams/optimus-prime/README.md

 ## Usage

-* Build the solution in Visual Studio (or any .Net console build tool)
-* Run the resulting `Optimus.Prime.exe` passing in the following arguments:
+* Run the pre-compiled `dist/Optimus.Prime.exe` passing in the following arguments:
   * the first number for the inclusive range for a prime number check
   * the second number for the inclusive range for a prime number check
   * "alternate", "a", or "eratosthenes" for a third parameter to use the alternate "Sieve of Eratosthenes" algorithm
-  * for fun, use "race" as the third argument to see which algorithm is faster for different max prime values; does not output the list since it can get long and it is more about the timing comparison than the results in this case
+  * or for fun, instead use "race" as the third argument to see which algorithm is faster for different max prime values—the race does not output the entire prime list it generates since this mode is more about the timing comparison than the results

 Example:

-`"optimus prime\bin\Debug\Optimus.Prime.exe" 1 21234`
+`"dist\Optimus.Prime.exe" 1 21234`
 or
-`"optimus prime\bin\Debug\Optimus.Prime.exe" 7900 7920 alternate`
+`"dist\Optimus.Prime.exe" 7900 7920 alternate`
 or
-`"optimus prime\bin\Debug\Optimus.Prime.exe" 800000 2147483647 race`
+`"dist\Optimus.Prime.exe" 1 30000000 race`

 ### Unit tests and Coverage report

 To run the tests and the code coverage report over them:

+* Build the solution in Visual Studio (or any .Net console build tool)
 * Compile the project in Debug mode
 * Run `cover.bat`